Memoir of a Vietnam Veteran Against the War, rev. ed.

-From 1969 to 1974 Ehrhart was just Passing Time.
+From 1969 to 1974 Ehrhart was just passing time.
 His reentry into the “world” began with his enrollment as a 21-year-old freshman (and token Vietnam vet) at Swarthmore College.
-At first simply trying to bury his past, Ehrhart slowly if inexorably came to understand what happened to him, and why, in Vietnam.
-Interspersed are flash-backs to the war itself.
+At first simply trying to bury his past, Ehrhart slowly came to understand what happened to him, and why, in Vietnam.
+Interspersed are flashbacks to the war itself.

 About the Author(s)